 Cloud Storage Limitations

-Box offers up to unlimited storage, however they are very vocal about their maximum file upload limits.
-Box limits users to a maximum file upload of 5GB per a file.
-However, if you spend $2,000 annually they will increase you to a 15GB max per a file.
+Box offers up to unlimited storage, however, they are very vocal about their maximum file upload limits.
+Box limits users to a maximum file upload of 5GB per file.
+However, if you spend $2,000 annually they will increase you to a 15GB max per file.
 Other than this, there are no further limitations with Box.

-Google have also confirmed that all data created in G Suite accounts is also stored on at least 2 Google servers across the world, due to this other bandwidth limits may also apply.
+Google has also confirmed that all data created in G Suite accounts are also stored on at least 2 Google servers across the world, due to this other bandwidth limits may also apply.
 Their final reason for rate limiting is due to security reasons and ensuring that data flow is spread evenly for all users to ensure the best experience for all.

 Backblaze B2/Amazon S3

 These services have no excess limitations, this is because they use a pay as you go, model.
 You pay for what you use and can set limits or ‘caps’ where required.
 They claim not to limit bandwidth and say you can go as fast as your connection will allow.

 Although some claim not to rate limit, it would be in their best interest to rate limit to protect themselves against oversubscription and to protect resources from I/O, Bandwidth and CPU.
 Google summed it up the best, however from experience if you do not wish for a pay as you go, model, Dropbox offers the best and simplest solution to work with and it is understandable why this is our customers most used storage solution (84% of our customers use Dropbox).